beh0115/pedagogy4liaisons-untlibraries/pedagogy.md

 IBSN: 9781634000048 [Link to UNT Record](https://iii.library.unt.edu/record=b5429070~S12).

-<p style="text-indent: 40px">The contributors to this text share best practices, cases studies, and activities that aim to establish a library network focused on advancing learning for sustainability. *Complier’s Note: Added in 2018 for second edition of annotated bibliography.* </p>
+<p style="text-indent: 40px">The contributors to this text share best practices, cases studies, and activities that aim to establish a library network focused on advancing learning for sustainability. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Spencer, Lynn Gullickson, Leanne VandeCreek, and H. Stephen Wright, eds.
 2013. *The Psychology of Librarianship.* Sacramento: Litwin Books.**
 IBSN: 9781634000406 [Link to UNT Record](https://iii.library.unt.edu/record=b5795402~S12).

 <p style="text-indent: 40px">In addition to chapters on librarian stereotypes and self-image, the editors examines the psychology frameworks with librarianship.
-They explore the Myers-Briggs as an indicator of employee motivation, critical information literacy as a social psychological perspective; the use of prospect theory as a cognitive tool, and reconsidering reference for a generation without boundaries.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography.</p>
+They explore the Myers-Briggs as an indicator of employee motivation, critical information literacy as a social psychological perspective; the use of prospect theory as a cognitive tool, and reconsidering reference for a generation without boundaries. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>